hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - fitness brands to track activity
     - educates parents in their health
     - patients can monitor own health and be aware of changes
+- by police
+    - advantages
+        - body cams to record
+        - optical head-mounted technology to display information
+        - operated hands-free via voice activation
+        - wrist-worn computers to access communications sytems
+        - wifi enabled clothing to track officer
+            - monitor vital signs of officer
+            - maintaining constant communications with others
+    - disadvantages
+        - reliance on machines
+            - can remove human judgment
+        - expensive implemetation
+        - privacy invasion
+        - location and other details can be used to track the user
+        - possibility of computers being hacked
+        - loss of internet could lead to loss of sync (communication services)

 ## AR